DennisMainhardt/bestii/README.md

 ---

+## 🔮 Future Improvements

+- **Secure Credit Resets:** Move the daily/monthly credit reset logic from the client-side `AuthContext` to a secure, server-side **Firebase Cloud Function**.
+This will make the system invulnerable to client-side time manipulation.
+- **Stripe Integration:** Add a `SubscriptionSection` and integrate Stripe for handling paid plans and unlocking unlimited credits.
+- **Admin Dashboard:** A separate dashboard for admins to view user stats and manage the application.
+- **More AI Personas:** Introduce new AI personalities with different specialties.

+---

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-## ❤️ Acknowledgements

-A huge thank you to the creators and maintainers of the open-source libraries that made this project possible.

 ---